FACULTY LEADER: Mr A Fishburn

 Maths is, without a doubt, one of the most important subjects studied.
 You should be able to count on your maths ability in all walks of life.
 Maths isn’t just numbers... it's about thinking skills, too.
 Good mathematicians are logical thinkers and problem solvers.
 Mathematicians are essential to make society function well.

-We allocate students to ability groups to ensure that each student is in a set where they can be helped and encouraged to make good progress.
-In Year 7 and 9, set movements take place at the end of each half term, based upon half-termly test results, unit assessment results and the student's attitude to learning and home learning record.
+We allocate students to ability groups to ensure that each student is in a set where they can be best helped and encouraged to make the best possible progress.
+In Year 7 and 9, set movements take place at the end of each half term, based upon half-termly test results, topic check results and the student's attitude to learning and home learning record.
 In Year 8, set movements are made termly, to match assessment times in Science.
 Decisions regarding Year 8 set movements are informed by an average of two half term tests, alongside the same criteria as those used in Year 7 and 9.
 Set movements are agreed between the Maths and Science faculties.

-In Key Stage 4, students are assessed every half term.
+In Key Stage 4, students are assessed as they progress using topic checks and end of half term assessments.
 At the end of Year 10, students sit a reduced GCSE paper and in the December of Year 11, they sit a full mock exam.
 The results from each test, combined with teacher assessment, are used to make sure that every student is in the correct set and that they are following the correct tier of entry.

 Students follow three possible routes:

-- Foundation Linear Edexcel GCSE: 1 non-calculator paper (1hr 45 mins) and 1 calculator paper (1hr 45 mins), sat in the summer of Year 11;
+- Foundation Linear AQA GCSE: 1 non-calculator paper (1hr 45 mins) and 1 calculator paper (1hr 45 mins), sat in the summer of Year 11;

-- Higher Linear Edexcel GCSE: 1 non-calculator paper (1hr 45 mins) and 1 calculator paper (1hr 45 mins), sat in the summer of Year 11;
+- Higher Linear AQA GCSE: 1 non-calculator paper (1hr 45 mins) and 1 calculator paper (1hr 45 mins), sat in the summer of Year 11;

 Our A level Mathematics course follows the Edexcel specification.
 The course comprises approximately two thirds Pure Mathematics, one sixth Statistics and one sixth Mechanics.
 Assessment is entirely by examination, consisting of three 2 hour examinations for the full A Level.